 This incredible mosque in Mali is one of the most unique structures in the whole world.
 Built on the site of an ancient, 13th century mosque, the current structure has stood here since 1907.
 The building, now a UNESCO World Heritage Site, is made from sun-baked earth bricks, bound by earth and sand mortar.
 It is considered to be one of the greatest examples of the Sudano-Sahelian architectural style and since 2008 Muslim Hands has been helping to maintain this incredible mosque through your support.

-Formally known as The Sultan Ahmed Mosque, this beautiful building in Istanbul is one of the most popular mosques for sightseers and photographers, let alone a stunning place to worship.
+Also known as The Sultan Ahmed Mosque, this beautiful building in Istanbul is one of the most popular mosques for sightseers and photographers and a stunning place to worship in.
 Completed in 1616, its hand-painted blue tiles which adorn the domes give it a truly spectacular blue glow when it is lit up at night.

 Great Mosque of Xi'an

 What makes this mosque so rare is the incredible Chinese architecture.
 Early parts of this structure were built as long ago as 745AD, making it a truly ancient mosque.
 The largest mosque in China, it is built up of more than 20 buildings in five courtyards, covering 12,000 square metres.
 The mosque is still used as a place of worship by Chinese Muslims.

 Closer to home, in the UK we have a unique mosque of our very own.
 In Woking, The Shah Jahan Mosque, was the first purpose-built mosque in the UK.
 Designed in an Indo-Saracenic Revival style, by architect William Isaac Chambers, and built in Bath and Bargate stone, it's a beautiful marriage of British and Eastern cultures, Not to mention the easiest on our list to visit.